 The Urban Revenue Sharing Fund (URS), which was established based on a ballot initiative approved by voters in 1972, provides that a percentage of income tax revenues (including both individual and corporate income tax) be shared with incorporated cities and towns within the state.
 The amount that is currently distributed to cities and towns is 15% of net income tax collections from 2 years prior.
-Table 2 below shows the URS distribution percentages in effect since the establishment of this revenue sharing program.
+Table 2 below shows an estimate of the FY 2013 URS distributions by city.
+The estimate is calculated based on actual FY 2011 net income tax collections and population as reported in the 2010 Census.